Antrikshy/RecoverTabs/README.md

 Report Issues
 -------------
 If you run into any problems with this extension, write in the Issues for this repo (in the right sidebar) or [message /u/Antrikshy](http://www.reddit.com/message/compose/?to=Antrikshy) on reddit.

+You can also contact me [@Antrikshy](http://twitter.com/Antrikshy) for a quick reply.

 Changelog
 ---------